continual-lifelong-learners/continual-lifelong-learners.github.io/_pages/overview.md

 Please contact [continual.lifelong.learning@gmail.com](mailto:continual.lifelong.learning@gmail.com) if you have any questions.

-This workshop is supported by JST CREST Grant Number JPMJCR2112.
+This workshop is supported by JST CREST Grant Number JPMJCR2112, "A new Bayes-duality principle for adaptive, robust, and lifelong learning of AI systems".